pulselorian/pulselorian/README.md

-**BSKR** is a ✨ _special_ ✨ token on PulseChain because it has some of the coolest features
-       - Just by holding BSKR you win and it is bound to go 10000x within 2 year as well
+# **BSKR** is a ✨ _special_ ✨ token on **Pulsechain network** because it has some of the coolest features and has huge potential - Just holding BSKR alone would help you win.
+It is bound to rocket upto 10000x within 2 years
-       - Tokenomics
+## Tokenomics
 - Reflection or auto-staking -> 36.36% of transaction fees are redistributed to all holders except for OA
 - Supply keeps reducing and value keeps going up -> 27.27% of transaction fees are burnt
 - 1% of the transactions goes to the growth fund which will allow Pulselorian to develop more solutions/applications
 - 9.09% of transaction fees goes to the liquidity pool
-           - 9.09% of transaction fees goes to the payday pool aka net buyers gains total fee is 5.5% of transaction
+- 9.09% of transaction fees goes to the payday pool aka net buyers gains

-Here are some ideas to get you started:
+- Total transaction fees are 5.5% of transaction value

 - 🔭 We are currently working on NFT and LBSKR yield for NFT holders
 <!--